Nyandwi/nyandwi.github.io/events.md

 title: Events
 ---

 Occassionaly, I host events in partnership with [DeepLearning.AI](https://www.deeplearning.ai).
-Below are some of the events I hosted in the past:
+Below are some of the events I hosted(or spoke in):

+* **Building a Career in AI and Machine Learning**

+    August 18, 2021 | IEEE Nigeria

 * **Learning and Applying Machine Learning With  Santiago Valdarrama**